 Many people find that playing the electric guitar is a little bit easier when you start out since the strings are generally a lot lighter and more comfortable to play.

-They are a little smaller too which is ideal if you’re petite.
+They are a little smaller too which is ideal if you’re wondering: can you play guitar with small hands?
 The distance between the strings is closer though which can sometimes make it tricky to play cords.

 How To Play The Acoustic Guitar